inf112-v21/5H/Deliverables/ObligatoriskOppgave4.md

 *Start of game GUI test*
 - HP and PC should be rendered and HP=3, PC=9.
 Score should also be rendered and set to 0.

+*Locked card test*
+- When dealt less than 5 cards, some of the cards from last round should be held back for you (locked).
+So that you can have 5 selected cards.
+- Should test that the locked cards are removed from deck.
+This will be hard to test manually as the only way you can test it is to see that no one got dealt the locked cards.
+    - This has been tested with some print-statements but can not make junit tests for this as it relies to heavily on the libgdx part of the code.